 We have a supportive and active Parent Council within the school.
-The chair of the Parent Council is Morgan Edwards, and we meet every second month.
+The chair of the Parent Council is Morgan Edwards, and we meet termly.
 If you wish to contact our chair, please email the secretary at longcalderwoodparentcouncil@googlemail.com

 If a parent /carer has a concern or wishes to contact/visit the school